http://www.readwritethink.org/classroom-resources/calendar-activities/space-shuttle-challenger-exploded-20406.html

 - NASA: Human Space Flight

-This official NASA website offers information about space shuttle flights and the space station, including launch details, the history of human space flight, and the construction of the shuttle.
+This official NASA website offers archives of the 135 space shuttle missions and the ongoing missions of the international space station.
+Details on space shuttle missions include original launch details, the history of human space flight, and the construction of the shuttle.

 - Space Shuttle

-This Kennedy Space Center website provides information related to the space shuttle program, including the launch schedule, an online countdown, mission facts, and a reference manual.
+This Kennedy Space Center website provides historical information related to the space shuttle program, including mission facts and a reference manual.

 - Mission News: STS-118